arihantjain916/great-minded/README.md

-Project Title: To-Do List
+**Project Title**: To-Do List
-Project Description: It is a simple to-do webapp which take some input from user and show it in a tabular form.
+**Project Description**: It is a simple to-do webapp which take some input from user and show it in a tabular form.
 It can also do action like delete.
 This project is made on python framework Django and it also use some javascript css and html.

-How to install and run on local machine: You have to download the latest version of python and the install django on your local machine( Windows: pip install django) and then in cmd type python manage.py runserver and Boom your server will start on local machine.
+**How to install and run on local machine**: You have to download the latest version of python and the install django on your local machine( Windows: pip install django) and then in cmd type python manage.py runserver and Boom your server will start on local machine.

-You can also preview my website on internet. http://great-minded-tutors-academy.herokuapp.com/login The login credentials for every user is :
+You can also preview my website on internet. http://great-minded-tutors-academy.herokuapp.com/login The login credentials for every user is
+username: user
+password: password@1254
+**(Please Note: This username and password is for testing only)**

-MIT License
+**MIT License

-Copyright (c) [year] [fullname]
+Copyright (c) [2022] [Arihant Jain]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal